 Each year Montana Audubon awards mini-grants from the Audubon Wildlife Fund of Montana, a permanent endowment.
 Audubon Wildlife Fund mini-grants support education and research projects or activities that focus on the conservation, enhancement and public appreciation of Montana’s wildlife and natural communities.
-Preference is given to projects benefiting nongame wildlife and their habitats.
-In 2020, we will provide approximately $1,700 in total grant funds.
+Preference is given to projects benefiting non-game wildlife and their habitats.